Shikhar-13/quiz/README.md

 - **Interactive Quiz Interface**: Engage users with an intuitive UI.
 - **Dynamic Question Management**: Add, update, or remove questions effortlessly.
 - **Database-Backed**: Persistent storage using SQLite.
+- **Responsive Design with Tailwind CSS**: Enhanced UI using modern, utility-first CSS framework.
 - **Ready for Deployment**: Configured for hosting on Vercel.
+- **API Endpoint for Questions**: Easily fetch quiz questions from the database.

 ---